Indo-European copula: *h1es-

 The zero grade *h1s- produces forms beginning with /s/, like German sind, Latin sumus, Vedic Sanskrit smas, etc.

-In PIE, *h1es- was an athematic verb in -mi; that is, the first person singular was *h1esmi; this inflection survives in English am, Pashto yem, Persian am, Sanskrit asmi, Bengali first-person verb ending -ām, [OCS|Old Church Slavonic] jesəm, etc.
+In PIE, *h1es- was an athematic verb in -mi; that is, the first person singular was *h1esmi; this inflection survives in English am, Pashto yem, Persian am, Sanskrit asmi, Bengali first-person verb ending -ām, Old Church Slavonic esmĭ, etc.

 This verb is generally reconstructed for Proto-Indo-European thus:

 The root bʰuH- or bʰuh₂- (which did not have ablaut variations in the protolanguage) probably meant 'to grow', but also 'to become'.